anka2029/TLS_spatial_analysis/README.md

 **Full dataset (DOWNLOAD REQUIRED)**
 - Due to file size limitations, only the file `combined_obj.RData` (4.3 GB) is not included in this repository.
-- It contains all processed cancer samples (breast, kidney, cervical, prostate) **Download instructions**
+- It contains all processed cancer samples (breast, kidney, cervical, prostate)
-- For complete analysis down the full dataset from Zenodo
+- For complete analysis of the full dataset from Zenodo
 - https://doi.org/10.5281/zenodo.18490685

 ### 4. Run Analysis